cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 - Xcode Command Line Tools (for Swift compiler)

 **Language Validation**: KeyboardGuard automatically detects which languages are available on your system and validates your selections.
 Use `./KeyboardGuard --help` to see available languages.

+**Configuration File**: KeyboardGuard uses a `languages.json` file to define supported languages and default settings.
+If the file doesn't exist, it will be created automatically with default values.

 ## Installation